 The publication of 2020 Census data has required changes in the way that Race and Hispanic Origin categories are represented.
 The Census Bureau has worked hard to expand the information to code responses to the Race and Hispanic Origin questions on the Census form.
 These changes resulted in an increase in the number of persons classifying themselves as “multi-racial” that is, selecting more than one race on their Census form.

 The Vital Statistics Program and the State Demography Office for Colorado have produced new data products for vital statistics data and population estimates reflecting the categories used by the Census.
-These are incorporated in updated death data for 2020 and 2021-forward.
+These are incorporated in updated death data for 2020-forward.

 Two notable changes in these updated categories are the separation of the “Asian” and “Native Hawaiian/Other Pacific Islander” categories from the previous “Asian/Pacific Islander" category; and the addition of a “Two or more races” category.